We envision ourselves as a religious family living in witness of God’s love and compassion.

 Our primary focus is to be migrants with the migrants and to be in mission with people on the move providing special priority for the poorest migrants.
 In accordance with the will of the Church, the institutions of our Founder, and the history of migration, we re-affirm our preference to serve those migrants who are acutely living the drama of migration.
 We promote total salvation through spiritual assistance and facilitate human, social and cultural assistance, preventing the causes of evil that afflict migrants.

-The main office of the St. Charles Borromeo Province is located in Staten Island, New York.
+The main office of the St. Charles Borromeo Province is located in New York, NY.
 The parishes of the Missionaries of St. Charles Borromeo Congregation are located in Canada, United States, Colombia, Haiti, and Venezuela.

 27 Carmine Street – New York, NY 10014-4423